Aluminium bromide: Structure

 This reaction is reversed at temperatures higher than 1000 °C. Aluminium monobromide has been crystallographically characterized in the form the tetrameric adduct Al4Br4(NEt3)4 (Et = C2H5).
 This species is electronically related to cyclobutane.
-Theory suggest that the diatomic aluminium monobromide condenses to a dimer and then a tetrahedral cluster Al4Br4, akin to the analogous boron compound.
+Theory suggests that the diatomic aluminium monobromide condenses to a dimer and then a tetrahedral cluster Al4Br4, akin to the analogous boron compound.

 Al2Br6 consists of two AlBr4 tetrahedra that share a common edge.
 The molecular symmetry is D2h.

 The monomer AlBr3, observed only in the vapor, can be described as trigonal planar, D3h point group.
 The atomic hybridization of aluminium is often described as sp2.
-The Br-Al-Br bond angles are 120 °.
+The Br-Al-Br bond angles are 120°.

 Synthesis

 By far the most common form of aluminium bromide is Al2Br6.
 This species exists as hygroscopic colorless solid at standard conditions.
 Typical impure samples are yellowish or even red-brown due to the presence of iron-containing impurities.
 It is prepared by the reaction of HBr with Al: